2014-15 Lord Fairfax Community College Goals

 LFCC will increase enrollment in Middle College

-- LFCC will increase enrollment by 5% in the second year of our Middle College Program for the fall semester 2012.
+- LFCC will increase enrollment by 5% in the fourth year of our Middle College Program for the fall semester 2014.

 LFCC will develop educational programs